tkb-github/attested-conjectures/zetzel.md

 P. Maas, Textual Criticism, transl.
 B. Flower (1958)

 Also valuable for judiciousness and lucidity is:

+*R. J. Tarrant, *Texts, Editors, and Readers: Methods and Problems in Latin Textual Criticism.
+Roman Literature and its Contexts*.
+Cambridge: Cambridge University Press, 2016.

-R. J. Tarrant, “Classical Latin Literature” in D. Greetham, ed.,  *Scholarly Editing: A Guide to Research*  (1995): 95-148
+———, “Classical Latin Literature” in D. Greetham, ed.,  *Scholarly Editing: A Guide to Research*  (1995): 95-148

 You should be aware, however, that the classic theory is not the only theory of textual criticism.
 For medieval or non-literary texts, the most important theoretical work is: